quicwg/multipath/draft-ietf-quic-multipath.md

 ## Using multiple paths on the same 4-tuple

-As noted in {{basic-design-points}}, it is possible to create paths that refer to the same 4-tuple.
+It is possible to create paths that refer to the same 4-tuple.
 For example, the endpoints may want to create paths that use different Differentiated Service {{?RFC2475}} markings.
 This could be done in conjunction with scheduling algorithms